espocrm/documentation/development/quote-custom-calculations.md

 # Custom calculations for Quote totals

+Note: The same mechanism is also available for Sales Orders and Invoices.

 ## Problem

 You have added custom fields to quote items or/and quote entity types.
 You want Total Amount field and other totals to be calculated considering new custom fields.